-26. The Defense of Marriage Act (DOMA) provided a challenge to the Constitution's .

-- a. elastic clause

-- b. supremacy clause

-- c. necessary and proper clause

-- d. full faith and credit clause

-- e. commerce clause

-27. Which of the following is true of the Defense of Marriage Act?
+Name: C Class: Date: --------- -------- -------

 - a.
+The power to regulate intrastate commerce - b.
+The power to conduct elections - c.
+The power to establish local governments - d.
+The power to enter into treaties with other countries - e.
+The power to ratify amendments made to the Constitution - 25.
+Which clause of the Constitution was challenged with the Defense of Marriage Act (DOMA)? - a.
+Elastic clause - b.
+Supremacy clause - c.
+Necessary and proper clause - d.
+Full faith and credit clause - e.
+Commerce clause - 26.
+Which of the following is true of the Defense of Marriage Act? - a.
 It allowed state governments to ignore same-sex marriages performed in other states. - b.
 It stated that America's federal government should allow same-sex couples to get married. - c.
 It allowed state governments to provide medical and social benefits to couples in same-sex marriages. - d.
 It stated that the national government is required to accept state-authorized same-sex marriages. - e.
-It stated that every state is required to treat a relationship between persons of the same sex as a marriage.

-28. In June 2015, in , the Supreme Court found laws against same-sex marriage to be unconstitutional throughout the entire United States.
+It stated that every state is required to treat a relationship between persons of the same sex as a marriage. - 27.
+In which case, decided in June 2015, did the Supreme Court find that laws against same-sex marriage were unconstitutional throughout the entire United States? - a.

-- a.
 United States v.
-Windsor

-- b.
+Windsor - b.
 Obergefell v.
-Hodges

-- c.
+Hodges - c.
 Marbury v.
-Madison

-- d.
+Madison - d.
 Gibbons v.
-Ogden

-- e.
+Ogden - e.
 McCulloch v.
-Maryland

-29. Otlavis and Ferdland are two southern states in the country of Blendland that share a common border.
-They share water from Lake Clarly, and therefore, sign an agreement pledging the protection of the lake and its premises in order to sustainably use its water.
-In this scenario, which of the following types of agreements is signed by the two states?

-- a.
-A preemptive agreement

-- b.
-An interstate compact

-- c.
-A federal mandate

-- d.
-A block contract

-- e.
-An unfunded mandate

-30. Which of the following is a characteristic of concurrent powers?
+Maryland - 28.
+Two states share a common border.
+They share water from a lake, and, therefore, sign an agreement pledging to protect the lake and its premises in order to sustainably use its water.
+In this scenario, which of the following types of agreements is signed by the two states? - a.
+A preemptive agreement - b.
+An interstate compact - c.
+A federal mandate - d.
+A block contract - e.
+An unfunded mandate - 29.
+Which of the following is a characteristic of concurrent powers? - a.

-- a.
 They are held exclusively by the national government. - b.
-They apply only within the geographic area of the state to which they are granted. - c.
+They apply only within the geographic area of the state. - c.
 They include functions that the Constitution delegates exclusively to the national government. - d.
 They allow states to levy taxes on goods being imported from other states and countries. - e.
 They allow the U.S. national government to impose taxes on exported goods.

+Name: Class: Dat te: ------------------ -----